I’m an ectomorph who’s (twice) added more than 20 lb. of muscle in my life. I’ll share how that went.

 Creatine has no gender bias; its enhancements have been proven effective for females who are athletes &/or weightlifters.
 (24)

-I’ve researched the research on creatine quite a bit, and have written a few science-backed articles on it.
+I’ve researched the research on creatine quite a bit and have written a few science-backed articles on it, including one on Creatine Alternatives.

-(By the way, it’s dirt cheap too, since it’s so easy to make… my Optimum Nutrition creatine is only 11¢ a daily dose with Subscribe & Save.)
+(By the way, it’s dirt cheap too, since it’s so easy to make… my Optimum Nutrition creatine is only around 25¢ per daily dose with Subscribe & Save.)

 Branched-chain Amino Acids